laravel/docs/cashier-paddle.md

 <a name="subscription-single-charges"></a>
 ### Subscription Single Charges

-This allows you to charge your subscribers with a one-time charge on top of their subscriptions.
-This is useful if you're offering additional top ups on your subscription:
+Subscription single charges allow you to charge subscribers with a one-time charge on top of their subscriptions:

     $response = $user->subscription('default')->charge(12.99, 'Support Add-on');

-In contrast to [single charges](#single-charges), this method will immediately charge the customer's set payment method for the subscription.
-The amount is always in the currency of which the subscription currently is set to.
+In contrast to [single charges](#single-charges), this method will immediately charge the customer's stored payment method for the subscription.
+The charge amount is always in the currency of which the subscription currently is set to.

 <a name="updating-payment-information"></a>
 ### Updating Payment Information

-Paddle always saves a payment method per-subscription.
-If you want to update the default payment method for a subscription you can do so with the `updateUrl` method on the subscription model:
+Paddle always saves a payment method per subscription.
+If you want to update the default payment method for a subscription, you should first generate a subscription "update URL" using the `updateUrl` method on the subscription model:

     $user = App\User::find(1);

     $updateUrl = $user->subscription('default')->updateUrl();

-After that you can display the URL in the UI and allow the user to use the Paddle widget to update its payment information:
+Then, you may use the generated URL in combination with Cashier's provided `paddle-button` Blade component to allow the user to initiate the Paddle widget and update their payment information:

     <x-paddle-button :url="$updateUrl" class="w-8 h-4">
         Update Card
     </x-paddle-button>

-When a user has finished, a `subscription_updated` webhook will be fired and your subscription in the database will be updated with the new payment information.
+When a user has finished updating their information, a `subscription_updated` webhook will be dispatched by Paddle and the subscription details will be updated in your application's database.

 <a name="changing-plans"></a>
 ### Changing Plans

-After a user is subscribed to your application, they may occasionally want to change to a new subscription plan.
-To swap a user to a new subscription, pass the plan's identifier to the `swap` method:
+After a user has subscribed to your application, they may occasionally want to change to a new subscription plan.
+To swap a user to a new subscription, you should pass the Paddle plan's identifier to the subscription's `swap` method:

     $user = App\User::find(1);